Azure/azure-sdk-for-java/sdk/spring/spring-cloud-azure-native-reachability/README.md

 This library provides the reachability metadata for Spring Cloud Azure libraries when using with Spring Boot 3.
 To build a native executable, you can add this `spring-cloud-azure-native-reachability` to your dependencies.

-**NOTE**: Please do note that this library is not GA ready, it is still in beta support, so please expect breaking changes in the future.
-And once the AOT support is ready, this library will be deprecated, and all the reachability metadata will be incorporated into each Spring Cloud Azure library's source code directly.
+**NOTE**: This library is deprecated, and all the reachability metadata have been incorporated into each Spring Cloud Azure library's source code directly.

 ## Getting started